oracle/node-oracledb/doc/api.md

 the [`oracledb.poolPingInterval`](#propdbpoolpinginterval) property or during [pool creation](#createpool).

-Posible values for `poolPingInterval` are:
+Possible values for `poolPingInterval` are:

 Value   | Behavior of a Pool `getConnection()` call
 --------|------------------------------------------